marcoagner/boast/README.md

 behind a third-party NAT.
 For the purpose of being able to clearly see those reactions, another piece is needed.
 A piece that, not limited by a third-party NAT, is freely reachable on the Internet and can also speak the received protocols in multiple ports for maximum impact.
-BOAST is this piece.
+BOAST is that piece.

 BOAST features DNS, HTTP, and HTTPS protocol receivers with support for multiple simultaneous ports for each receiver.
 And implementing protocol receivers for new